gophercoders/website/content/lessons/KS2/lower/variables.md

 This is a variable called age which is a number".
 Line 2 says "This is a variable called your_name which is a string."

-This is called _declaring a variable_ or just a _variable decleration_.
+This is called _declaring a variable_ or just a _variable declaration.

 #### Variable Type (again)

-Now you know how to declare a variable we can tell you what the computer does with the variable declaration.
+Now you know how to declare a variable, we can tell you what the computer does with the variable declaration.

 When you declare a variable the program tells the computer to reserve, or _allocate_ some memory for the variable.
-The amount of memory that the computer will allocated depends on the _type_ of the variable.
+The amount of memory that the computer will allocate depends on the _type_ of the variable.
 This is why the type is important.
 You are telling the computer how much memory you might need.

 As the programmer you do not need to know exactly how the memory is allocated, or even how much memory was allocated.
-Go is a _high level_ programing language.
+Go is a _high level_ programming language.
-This means that (most) of the details of the computers memory and how it works are handled by Go.
+This means that (most) of the details of the computer's memory and how it works are handled by Go.

 This is an example of _abstraction_.
 You as a programmer can